What we do

-We have a great Team at SWWFL.
-Committed individuals of all ages and from a range of backgrounds who want to make a difference for wildlife and earn good money in the process.
+We have teams of committed people of all ages from a range of backgrounds, who want to make a difference for wildlife and earn good money in the process.

-Our recruiters enjoy a job that is flexible, meaningful and which is highly valued by the Wildlife Trusts they serve.
-We are always looking for recruiters to join our team – click the tab below to find out more.
+Our recruiters enjoy a job that is flexible, meaningful and highly valued by the Wildlife Trusts they serve.
+We are always looking for recruiters to join our team.
+Find out more

 Campaign for a #WilderFuture

 It’s not too late to bring our wildlife back.
 Sadly, since we first met Badger, Ratty, and friends in 1908, the UK has become one of the most nature-depleted countries in the world.
 The Wildlife Trusts have re-imagined ‘Wind in the Willows’ in 2019, shedding light on some of the problems our wildlife faces every day.
 We’ve reached a point where our natural world is in critical condition and needs our help to put it into recovery.

 “I am backing The Wildlife Trusts’ campaign to rally people to secure a “wilder future” by restoring large areas of wildlife habitat, in city and country.
 What we create may not look exactly like the countryside that Kenneth Grahame drew such inspiration from, but our wildlife won’t mind just so long as it has the places it needs to live and thrive” Sir David Attenborough

 Join the campaign!

 It’s not too late to bring our wildlife back, but we must act now.
 Join the campaign and receive simple actions you can take for nature’s recovery.